Sitecore/Sitecore.Demo.Platform/docs/foundations/cdn.md

 - The CDN functionality can be enabled by renaming the "*Foundation.CDN.config.disabled*" config file to "*Foundation.CDN.config*"
 - NOTE: To disable the CDN, please rename this file to .disabled.
 The CDN.Enabled setting is not a feature switch for all CDN related settings in this file!

+## Degugging Help ##

+- Azure CDN endpoints do not serve assets if a website is running a non-secure SSL certificate.
+You will see either a 404 or 503 response in this situation.
+This can make it difficult to use a public IP address for your demo site as you will need a SSL cert.